codewinds/rxjs-workshop/agenda.md

  - Operators map, filter, reduce, scan, catchError
  - from value, array, promise, obs, iterable
    - mention difference between from(arr) and of(arr)
- - Exercise: axios or fetch returns promise, can convert into observable

 ## Part 2